ulelab/iCount-Mini/README.md

 This is a fork of iCount maintained by members of [Jernej Ule's](http://ulelab.info) group, focussing on the peak calling features of iCount.

+Run commands using:
+`iCount-Mini <command>`

+**Note on small differences of terminology between iCount-Mini and iCount**
++ In iCount-Mini, sigxls = iCount peaks and iCount-Mini peaks = iCount clusters.
+This is to bring the terminology more in line with the rest of the field.
++ In iCount-Mini RNA-maps have been renamed to 'metagene', to distinguish these plots which include only CLIP data from other RNA-maps which group crosslinks into categories dependent on orthogonal data, such as alternatively spliced exons.

 # iCount: protein-RNA interaction analysis

 iCount is a Python module and associated command-line interface (CLI), which provides all the commands needed to process iCLIP data on protein-RNA interactions and generate: